lf-/gankra.github.io/blah/swift-abi/index.md

 To help deal with this, Swift made ownership of reference-counted values (\~classes) part of its calling convention.
 The most important aspect is "+0" vs "+1", referring to how the caller should change the refcount:

-* +1: caller retains, callee has an "owned" value it's responsible for releasing (if it doesn't escape)
+* +1: callee has an "owned" value it's responsible for releasing (if it doesn't escape)
-* +0: caller does nothing, callee has a "borrowed" value it's responsible for retaining (if it escapes)
+* +0: callee has a "borrowed" value it's responsible for retaining (if it escapes)

 Since we're talking about ownership, I'm legally required to compare this system to Rust, and the comparison is pretty straight-forward: